 - Received FDA Clearance for its EndoRotor endoscopic resection tool

 - Received the CE Mark, which is regulatory approval to market the device across the European Union

-- Secured five U.S. patents to protect the company’s intellectual property (IP).
+- Secured 12 U.S. patents to protect the company’s intellectual property (IP).
 The patents are a result of close collaboration between Boston Engineering and Interscope senior management

 Boston Engineering continues to collaborate with Interscope to support product transition to manufacturing.